Director of Development

-Green Meadow Waldorf School (GMWS), an established independent pre-K-12 school in Rockland County, New York, seeks an experienced fundraising professional to join our staff as Director of Development.
+Green Meadow Waldorf School (GMWS) seeks an experienced fundraising professional to join our staff as Director of Development.
 This position is responsible for planning and implementing a comprehensive development program to secure philanthropic resources and to bolster local community support for the school.

 We are looking for an individual with a strong track record in fundraising to execute our annual appeal, major gifts, planned giving, and endowment programs.
 The successful candidate will have a minimum of 5 years of senior-level experience with progressive responsibility, excellent interpersonal and organizational skills, and a familiarity with the philanthropic agenda of an independent school.